JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 Continuing in our data transformation exercise I created two new columns (Extended cost and Full cost) in the Quotes Dataset because we need the full cost values in order to inform our purchasing decision.
 I formatted the newly created columns to currency with 2 decimal places and set the default summarization to 'Don't summarise'.

+We've seen the full cost for the quoted minimum production volumes but in reality, it's unlikely to order exactly the number of products quoted, what happens if our company decides to order a volume that is different from the few points quoted?
+Let's fix that!

+Using DAX, I created a scenario volume parameter that ranged from 1000 to 100,000 with increments of 500 and a default value of 15,000, I also used an iterative function (MINX) to create a "Scenario Full Cost" measure in the scenario volume table that calculates the minimum full cost for the given Scenario Volume Parameter, and using the Filter() function I made sure to filter the Quotes table to include only the quotes where the Scenario Volume Value is greater or equal to the quoted volume.

 ## Data Visualization
 For our first visualization, our manager has requested a report that shows: